TheOdinProject/curriculum/foundations/javascript_basics/project_calculator.md

    - **Your calculator should not evaluate more than a single pair of numbers at a time.** Example: you press a number button (`12`), followed by an operator button (`+`), a second number button (`7`), and finally a second operator button (`-`).
 Your calculator should then do the following: first, evaluate the first pair of numbers (`12 + 7`), second, display the result of that calculation (`19`), and finally, use that result (`19`) as the first number in your new calculation, along with the next operator (`-`).
 An example of the behavior we’re looking for can be seen in this [student's calculator live preview](https://mrbuddh4.github.io/calculator/).
    - You should round answers with long decimals so that they don't overflow the screen.
    - Pressing `=` before entering all of the numbers or an operator could cause problems!
-   - Pressing "clear" should wipe out any existing data.. make sure the user is really starting fresh after pressing "clear"
+   - Pressing "clear" should wipe out any existing data.
+Make sure the user is really starting fresh after pressing "clear"
    - Display a snarky error message if the user tries to divide by 0... and don't let it crash your calculator!

 #### Extra credit